 MRS Training (formerly known as Mines Rescue Service) could be an excellent source of training and expertise

-Today we still provide specialist emergency rescue services but to a wider range of industries – including power stations, farms, factories, construction, utilities and wind farms to name just a few.
-As well as onsite rescue services, we provide a wide range of safety training courses at 7 UK training centres, and onsite using our specially created mobile training rigs.
+Today we still provide specialist emergency rescue services but to a wider range of industries – including power stations, farms, factories, construction, utilities, and wind farms to name just a few.
+As well as on-site rescue services, we provide a wide range of safety training courses at 7 UK training centres, and on-site using our specially created mobile training rigs.
 Our history and continued rescue work provide our teams with insights and knowledge which makes us leaders in the training sector.

 This video provides a great overview